 Periodontal disease (also known as gum disease) is an infection of the tissue around your teeth.
 Your gum tissues are responsible for holding your teeth in place.
 Gum disease is a leading cause of tooth loss in adults today.
 It can have a significant impact on both dental health and overall health and well-being.
 Improper cleaning of the gums causes it which can lead to irritation and swelling of the gums.

-Without proper brushing and flossing, a sticky, bacteria filled film called plaque will build up on your teeth.
-This build up severely affect your gum health.
+Without proper brushing and flossing, a sticky, bacteria-filled film called plaque will build up on your teeth.
+This build up severely affects your gum health.
 It causes the gums to separate from the teeth.
-It also leads to further tooth infection and decay.
+It also leads to a further tooth infection and decay.

-We suggest you visit our office at least twice a year for a professional teeth cleaning.
-Here, we will remove the plaque from hard to reach places in your mouth.
+We suggest you visit our office at least twice a year for professional teeth cleaning.
+Here, we will remove the plaque from hard-to-reach places in your mouth.

 Periodontal Therapy in Annapolis, MD

 As an accredited dentist in Annapolis, MD that specializes in the prevention, diagnosis, and treatment of periodontal disease, Dr. Sheen knows the importance of proper gum maintenance and care for patients of all ages.
 Periodontal therapy is one of the dental services that Dr. Sheen provides in Annapolis, Maryland.
 He provides thorough periodontal health screenings during routine preventive care visits and recommends personalized treatment plans to improve overall periodontal health.

 Dr. Sheen will identify the stage and severity of gum disease and recommend appropriate treatment for restoring health.
 As a team, we take the time to get to know our patients and understand the unique risk factors affecting their oral health.
 We offer individualized oral hygiene care and advice so that you can keep your mouth healthy between visits.